rstock-co/tinyapp/README.md

 - Routes and source data have been separated into modules vs staying in the main server file

+- Added analytics to track total and unique visits for each URL (stretch goal)

 ## Final Product

 ### MyURLs Page